MicrosoftDocs/well-architected/well-architected/sap/design-areas/security.md

 - [Service-side encryption using customer-managed key in Azure Key Vault](/azure/storage/common/customer-managed-keys-configure-existing-account)
 - [Client-side encryption](/azure/storage/blobs/client-side-encryption)

-**Encrypt data in transit.** <br>Encryption in transit applies to the state of data moving from one location to another.
+**Encrypt data in transit –** Encryption in transit applies to the state of data moving from one location to another.
 Data in transit can be encrypted in several ways, depending on the nature of the connection.

 For more information, see [encryption of data in transit]( /azure/security/fundamentals/encryption-overview#encryption-of-data-in-transit).